temt-ceo/ZFNet-MLP-Mix/README.md

 **◉the region and the domain category**<br>
 **USA, construction materials**<br><br>
 **◉research question**<br>
-・ I will test how the results are changing by changing a series of model patterns using keras.<br>
+・ I tested how the results are changing by changing a series of model patterns using keras.<br>
-・ The dataset is the volumes of construction materials which is used to compose concrete, such as cement and water.<br>
+・ The dataset is the volumes of construction materials which is used to concrete composition such as cement and water.<br>
-・ The strength of concrete is the target value, and I will predict and research the y-hat value by regression model and mean_squared_error value.<br>
+・ The strength of concrete is the target value, and I predicted and researched the y-hat value by regression model and mean_squared_error value.<br>
 ・ This dataset also includes age of concrete mix even though age is important value for strength.<br>

 URL. https://www.kaggle.com/takashitahara/concrete-data-and-strength-analysis